The Care Landscape - Making Sense of it all!

 Regulatory body England: Care Quality Commission (CQC)

-When the CQC inspect services they gather evidence about whether the care service is: Safe, Effective, Responsive, Caring and Well Led.
-They will then rate the service across all 5 areas as well as giving the service an overall rating.
+When the CQC inspects services, they gather evidence about whether the care service is Safe, Effective, Responsive, Caring, and Well-Led.
+They will then rate the service across all 5 areas, as well as give the service an overall rating.
 From best to worst, the ratings are as follows:

 A full inspection report is also published which is available to read via the profiles of individual service’s on TrustedCare.co.uk.